emqx/emqx-docs/en_US/configuration/configuration.md

 #### Description

-If the EMQ X cluster is deployed in HAProxy or Nginx, you can open the configuration to obtain the real IP address of the client.
+If the EMQX cluster is deployed in HAProxy or Nginx, you can open the configuration to obtain the real IP address of the client.